Guidance on overseas visitors hospital charging regulations

 Guidance on making and recovering charges for NHS hospital treatment from overseas visitors not exempt from charge.

-Guidance for NHS bodies in carrying out their duties under the NHS (Charges to Overseas Visitors) Regulations 2015 to make and recover charges for NHS hospital treatment from chargeable overseas visitors.
+Preparatory guidance has been published for NHS bodies in carrying out their duties under draft NHS (Charges to Overseas Visitors) Regulations 2017 to make and recover charges for NHS hospital treatment from chargeable overseas visitors.

 We have also provided template letters, guidance and posters to help the NHS recover the costs of health care from visitors and migrants.